sambae/Yoke/README.md

 }
 ```

-Once implemented, you can make a request from your view models like so:
+Once implemented, you can make requests from your view models like so:
 ```swift
 @DataBinding var contacts: [Contact] = []